 Cerebral venous sinus thrombosis (CVST) can lead to several potential complications that require careful monitoring during follow-up.
 Key complications include raised intracranial pressure due to impaired venous drainage, which may cause headaches, papilloedema, and visual disturbances.
-This can progress to hydrocephalus, both acute and chronic, necessitating clinical and imaging assessment to guide possible cerebrospinal fluid drainage or diversion 1.
+This can progress to hydrocephalus, both acute and chronic, necessitating clinical and imaging assessment to guide possible cerebrospinal fluid drainage or diversion NICE NG228.

-Finally, given the thrombotic nature of CVST, monitoring for recurrence or extension of thrombosis is essential, often guided by clinical assessment and follow-up imaging (Budak et al., 1995).
+Finally, given the thrombotic nature of CVST, monitoring for recurrence or extension of thrombosis is essential, often guided by clinical assessment and follow-up imaging Budak et al. 1995.

 Key References